Readers,

 I made a muslin and added 2″ to the length of the front, back, and front band and 1 1/4″ to the length of the short sleeve.

 I’ve forgotten how many yards I ended up ordering.
-I thought I’d estimated on the generous side, but because both vertical and horizontal repeats were big, I didn’t have enough left to cut even one extra piece of any size.
+I thought I’d estimated on the generous side, but because both vertical and horizontal repeats were big, I didn’t have enough left to cut one extra piece of any size.

 I wanted some freedom in the positioning of the motifs but also had to budget fabric well enough to match the fronts, back, and front bands.
 I’m experienced in matching plaids and working with stripes, but I wouldn’t say I’m confident.
 In a choice between accuracy and speed, I’ll choose accuracy and go triple-slow if necessary.